Report on #IMWD2017

-Thursday June 29th marked the 3rd International Museum Workers Day #IMWD2017, an advocacy project of MUSEUMVIEWS.
+Thursday June 29th marked the 3rd International Museum Workers Day #IMWD2017, an advocacy project founded by Museologist, Artist and Filmmaker Homa Taj of MUSEUMVIEWS (est. 2003).

 To celebrate #IMWD2017, we invited museum and heritage workers from around the globe – including artists, scholars, art historians, scientists, archaeologists, anthropologists, curators, filmmakers, performance artists, designers & many other whose expertise, years of experiences and dedication help create, discover, preserve, and disseminate our tangible and non-tangible cultural heritage.